Thabo-Mavundla/Who-is-Thabo-Mavundla/README.md

-Here's a clean and professional `README.md` for your portfolio project, based on your provided HTML code:

----

 # 💼 Thabo Mavundla - Personal Portfolio Website

 Welcome to my personal portfolio!
 This responsive website showcases my skills, experience, and projects in cybersecurity, embedded systems, and software development.
 It's designed to highlight my technical capabilities and provide an easy way for visitors, recruiters, and collaborators to get in touch.